 Since the time of the Vikings, Scapa Flow has been recognised as a safe anchorage.
 It really came into its own during the First and Second World Wars, when it became the northern base for the British Home Fleet.

 WWI: On 5th June 1916 at 8.45pm (BST), the HMS Hampshire struck a mine off Orkney's west coast.
 She carried Secretary of State for War Lord Kitchener, who, along with 736 other men, were lost.
-2016 sees the 100th anniversary of her loss, and our summer exhibition this year commemorates this loss.
+2016 saw the 100th anniversary of her loss, and our summer exhibition that year commemorated this loss.

 The British Battleship HMS Vanguard blew up at anchor in Scapa Flow on 9th July 1917.
 Unstable cordite in the magazines caused the huge explosion that tore the ship apart.
 At 11.40pm a column of orange flame was seen rising from behind the foremast.
 This was followed by a huge explosion that destroyed the ship, casting wreckage over a huge area.
 The force of the blast was so powerful that a complete 12 inch gun turret weighing over 400 tones was found on the island of Flotta, a mile away from where the ship had been.
 804 men died, only 3 survived the blast, one died later from his wounds.
 The remains of HMS Vanguard is a war grave and diving is forbidden.